ProjectTech4DevAI/kaapi-guardrails/backend/app/core/validators/README.md

 - Runtime validation requires `topic_relevance_config_id`.
 - **Requires `OPENAI_API_KEY` to be set in environment variables.** If the key is not configured, validation returns a `FailResult` with an explicit message.
-- Configuration is resolved in `backend/app/api/routes/guardrails.py` from tenant Topic Relevance Config APIs.
+- Configuration is resolved in `backend/app/api/routes/guardrails.py` from tenant LLM Prompt Config APIs (`/guardrails/llm_prompt_configs`).
 - Prompt templates must include the `{{TOPIC_CONFIGURATION}}` placeholder.

 ### 7) LlamaGuard 7B Validator (`llamaguard_7b`)